Gravity wave

-In fluid dynamics, gravity waves are waves generated in a fluid medium or at the interface between two media when the force of gravity or buoyancy tries to restore equilibrium.
+In fluid dynamics, gravity waves are waves in a fluid medium or at the interface between two media when the force of gravity or buoyancy tries to restore equilibrium.
 An example of such an interface is that between the atmosphere and the ocean, which gives rise to wind waves.

 A gravity wave results when fluid is displaced from a position of equilibrium.
 The restoration of the fluid to equilibrium will produce a movement of the fluid back and forth, called a wave orbit.
 Gravity waves on an air–sea interface of the ocean are called surface gravity waves (a type of surface wave), while gravity waves that are within the body of the water (such as between parts of different densities) are called internal waves.
-Wind-generated waves on the water surface are examples of gravity waves, as are tsunamis and ocean tides.
+Wind-generated waves on the water surface are examples of gravity waves, as are tsunamis, ocean tides, and the wakes of surface vessels.

-The period of wind-generated gravity waves on the free surface of the Earth's ponds, lakes, seas and oceans are predominantly between 0.3 and 30 seconds (corresponding to frequencies predominantly between 3 Hz and 30 mHz).
+The period of wind-generated gravity waves on the free surface of the Earth's ponds, lakes, seas and oceans are predominantly between 0.3 and 30 seconds (corresponding to frequencies between 3 Hz and .03 Hz).
 Shorter waves are also affected by surface tension and are called gravity–capillary waves and (if hardly influenced by gravity) capillary waves.
 Alternatively, so-called infragravity waves, which are due to subharmonic nonlinear wave interaction with the wind waves, have periods longer than the accompanying wind-generated waves.

 Atmosphere dynamics on Earth

 In the Earth's atmosphere, gravity waves are a mechanism that produce the transfer of momentum from the troposphere to the stratosphere and mesosphere.
 Gravity waves are generated in the troposphere by frontal systems or by airflow over mountains.
 At first, waves propagate through the atmosphere without appreciable change in mean velocity.
 But as the waves reach more rarefied (thin) air at higher altitudes, their amplitude increases, and nonlinear effects cause the waves to break, transferring their momentum to the mean flow.
 This transfer of momentum is responsible for the forcing of the many large-scale dynamical features of the atmosphere.
 For example, this momentum transfer is partly responsible for the driving of the Quasi-Biennial Oscillation, and in the mesosphere, it is thought to be the major driving force of the Semi-Annual Oscillation.
 Thus, this process plays a key role in the dynamics of the middle atmosphere.

-The effect of gravity waves in clouds can look like altostratus undulatus clouds, and are sometimes confused with them, but the formation mechanism is different.
+Atmospheric gravity waves reaching ionosphere are responsible for the generation of traveling ionospheric disturbances and could be observed by radars.